splunk/public-o11y-docs/logs/scp.rst

 10. Go back to the Log Observer Connect guided setup and select :guilabel:`Next`.
 Enter your service account username, password, and Splunk platform URL, then upload the certificate you downloaded in the previous step to complete the guided setup.

 11. Remove your IPv4 address from the IP allowlist that you added in step 8.
+If you are in a GCP environment, do not remove the additional GCP IP addresses that you added in step 8.

 12. Make sure to give each connection a unique name on the final page of the Log Observer Connect guided setup.